-PMN staff members will also be involved in the generation of new species-specific metabolic pathway databases, such as PoplarCyc.
+PMN staff members are also involved in the generation of new species-specific metabolic pathway databases, such as PoplarCyc, using the PMN database generation pipeline.

 To send a general message to the PMN, please use our Feedback Form, but we also welcome messages to individual PMN staff members.